elmazzun/aws-vpc-in-kubernetes/README.md

 in-depth knowledge of both will be necessary in order to create a consistent resource mapping between the two.

+I created this repository instead of writing an article on some blog because I was thinking of implementing what is described here with a minimum of code; instead of being a purely mental exercise, it would be intriguing if this became a local lab where anybody could experiment with AWS features in a free and safe way...we'll see how much I want to devote to this project.

 # Content

 * [Why?](#why)